Wasserstein Distributionally Robust Shallow Convex Neural Networks: Out-of-sample performance

 Consider the \textit{general} family of loss functions for arbitrary weights $\boldsymbol{\beta}$:

 where $\mathbf{d}^\top = $ and $\mathbf{s}_i \in \mathcal{S} \ \forall i \in \llbracket P \rrbracket$ are \textit{general} sampling vectors.

-Consider $\psi_1 = B_* 2PR$ for (\ref{eq:WDR1-SCNNT}) and $\psi_2 = B_* \sqrt{2P}R$ for (\ref{eq:WDR2-SCNNT}), upper bounds on the prediction error of the WaDiRo-SCNN for any sample from the sample space.
-Then, we can rewrite the out-of-sample performance of trained WaDiRo-SCNNs as follows.
+Consider $\psi_1 = B_* 2PR$ for \eqref{eq:WDR1-SCNNT} and $\psi_2 = B_* \sqrt{2P}R$ for~\eqref{eq:WDR2-SCNNT}, upper bounds on the prediction error of the WaDiRo-SCNN for any sample from the sample space.
+Then, we can rewrite the out-of-sample performance of trained WaDiRo-SCNNs with respect to $\mathbbm{P}^\mathcal{S}$, the conditioned underlying distribution, as follows.

-\begin{proposition} Under Assumptions \ref{ass:z_iid}, \ref{as:boundBeta}, and \ref{as:boundss}, and considering an $\ell_1$-loss function, with probability at least $1-\delta$ with respect to the sampling, the expected {out-of-sample error} of WaDiRo-SCNNs on $\mathbb{P}^\mathcal{S}$ is:
+\begin{proposition} Under Assumptions \ref{ass:z_iid}, \ref{as:boundBeta}, and \ref{as:boundss}, and considering an $\ell_1$-loss function, with probability at least $1-\delta$ with respect to the sampling, the expected {out-of-sample error} of WaDiRo-SCNNs on $\mathbbm{P}^\mathcal{S}$ is: